 During times of substantial COVID-19 activity in a community, participating in recreational sports that involve close contact with others may increase risk of COVID-19 transmission and is not advisable.
 This is especially true with large events.
 Consider the extent of community transmission in a region/locality when deciding whether to participate.
 During times of significantly increasing disease spread, organizers of such events should consider cancelling or postponing competition in favor of lesser risk activities such as low-contact drills or practices.

-Wearing masks is especially important during indoor competition and practices.
+For unvaccinated persons, wearing masks is especially important during indoor competition and practices.
 Wearing masks is also important in shared spaces such as locker rooms, and during shared transportation (including carpooling) to/from an event.
-Masks should also be worn by coaches, officials, spectators and volunteers at all times and coaches and/or officials should monitor proper use.
+Masks should also be worn by unvaccinated coaches, officials, spectators and volunteers at all times and coaches and/or officials should monitor proper use.
 Individual outdoor sports that do not involve close contact (e.g. golf, singles tennis, etc) may not necessitate wearing a mask.
 Masks are generally well tolerated by the majority of persons who wear them during exercise; however the masks may need to be removed under certain circumstances (e.g. if the masks become wet).
 There are some sports in which the mask could become a choking hazard or inadvertently impair vision and should not be worn, such as cheerleading-tumbling/stunting, gymnastics, wrestling and water sports.

 Travel outside of a local community and participating in large events such as tournaments may increase risk of COVID-19 transmission.
 Consider the extent of community transmission in a region/locality when deciding whether to participate in or host a tournament or similar event.
 Localities or regions experiencing substantial COVID-19 transmission should consider delaying or cancelling large events.
 Individuals at high risk or whose family members are at high risk for adverse outcomes from COVID-19 should especially consider avoiding travel to areas experiencing substantial transmission.